Aminadav/webpage-screenshot/README.md

 - Fork the project in your account and create a new branch: your-new-feature.
 - Commit your changes within that branch.
 - Open a pull request, and reference the initial issue in the pull request message.
+- Donate small amount of money. <a href="https://www.patreon.com/bePatron?u=5449508" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 ---